ignigoliz/amanuensis/README.md

 ### What does it do?

-Amanuensis is a **Command Line Interface Tool** for easy interaction with EEPROMs like the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf) that is used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).
+Amanuensis is a **CLI Tool** for easy interaction with EEPROMs.
+It was designed for the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf), used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

 Uses:
 - Read blocks of memory.